timothepoznanski/k8s-ansible-vagrant/README.md

 - [Vagrant](https://www.vagrantup.com/)
 - [VirtualBox](https://www.virtualbox.org/)
-- Add your id_rsa and id_rsa.pub files to your ~/.ssh/ windows directory
+- Add your id_rsa and id_rsa.pub files to your ~/.ssh/ windows directory.
+This ssh key will be deployed onto all nodes of the K8S cluster.
+Use it to connect or use vagrant ssh command.

 ## Quick Start